The Coyote Is the Newest Player in the Game. And the Biggest.

 While coyotes can and will kill adult deer, it's the fawn crop they're killing off.
 So as you might imagine, they're having the greatest effects on younger deer.
 And there in lies the problem.

 The five states with the lowest fawn recruitment rates are Rhode Island (0.20), Oklahoma (0.30), Florida (0.40), Virginia (0.40), and Arkansas (0.41).
 Each of these states have increasing or stable coyote populations, too.
 Coincidence?
 I think not.
 The five largest declines in fawn recruitment from 2005 to 2015 were Illinois (-0.15), Maine (-0.16), Wisconsin (-0.24), Maryland (-0.24), and South Carolina (-0.29).
 And each of those states have increasing coyote populations as well.
-An Ohio study recently showed that bowhunters saw three times the coyotes from the stand in 2011 as compared to in the ‘90s.
-Their experiencing declining fawn recruitment rates, too.
+An Ohio study recently showed that bowhunters saw three times the coyotes from the stand in 2011 as compared to in the '90s.
+They're experiencing declining fawn recruitment rates, too.

 According to the QDMA, the total reported deer harvest in the United States in 2000 was 7,351,866.
 That number dropped to 5,969,180 in 2014.
 That decline matches up almost perfectly to the increasing population of coyotes throughout the last 15 years.
 Again, coincidence?
 Highly unlikely.

-Interestingly enough, even though deer in the northern states have lived with coyotes longer, coyotes are becoming less efficient there than in the south.
+Interestingly enough, even though deer in the northern states have lived with coyotes longer, coyotes are becoming less efficient there than in the South.
 Fawn mortality due to coyotes is often two or three times as high in the South as in the North.
 Why?
 Because white-tailed does in the North are learning how to better protect their fawns from predators.
 Also, many of our forests are maturing in the South (even more so than in northern states), lending to less early successional growth to hide fawns in.

 Recent studies have proven that hunting is not an effective method of managing coyotes in most cases.
 However, trapping is an effective removal strategy.
 Kip Adams, a biologist with QDMA, shed some light why this is the case.